Wills & Estates

 Everyone should have a will which directs the distribution of your property and assets when you pass away.
 Through this document, you are also able to designate who will care for your minor children after your death and name executors to handle the distribution of your estate to designated heirs or beneficiaries.
-The highly experienced attorneys at The Law Offices of D. Stephen Parsons, P.A. in Ocean View, DE, will help you draft a will which meets your needs and accomplishes your wishes.
+The highly experienced attorneys at The Law Offices of Parsons & Robinson, P.A. in Ocean View, DE, will help you draft a will which meets your needs and accomplishes your wishes.

 Estate Planning: Protect Your Assets

 By making plans ahead about how the transfer of all your assets will be managed after you pass away, you make the legal process easier to navigate for those you leave behind.
 In the process, you will also succeed in securing your family’s future by making sure that your assets are bequeathed exclusively and appropriately to your specified beneficiaries.

 The probate process is a court-supervised procedure that determines the validity of your will, identifies estate assets, allows creditors to submit claims, and ultimately permits the assets of the estate to be distributed to the heirs.
 Our attorneys are experienced in the probate process and can assist you with the administration of your loved one’s estate.